 Geoff Simpson, DND Project Manager for the AOPS project, and Daniel Pelletier, Public Services and Procurement Canada AOPS Director, joined Mr. McCoy and Fabricators Marcel Amirault, Justin Courtney, Noel Deveau and Taylor Simpson to officially start cutting steel for the vessel.

-Upon completion of construction of the future HMCS Margaret Brookes, over 2,600 tonnes of steel will have been cut, fabricated and outfitted for the vessel.
+Upon completion of construction of the future HMCS Margaret Brooke, over 2,600 tonnes of steel will have been cut, fabricated and outfitted for the vessel.

 Born in 1915 in Ardath, Saskatchewan, LCdr Brooke studied as a dietician before the start of the Second World War and enrolled as a Nursing Sister Dietician on March 9, 1942 at the rank of Sub-Lieutenant.
 Over the course of her 20 year career with the RCN, she was promoted to the rank of Acting Lieutenant, then to Lieutenant (Navy) and finally to Lieutenant-Commander on April 1, 1957.